Netball: World Cup winning Silver Fern Ameliaranne Ekenasio - We play for pride not money

 "It would be awesome if we could get a bonus but if we don't we're okay with that.
 Because we know we worked our butts off to get this gold medal.
 We didn't come here for a bonus.

-Karaka, who was on the bench in the final, revealed she though the Silver Ferns had a much bigger lead late in the game nearing the tight finish.
+Karaka, who was on the bench in the final, revealed she thought the Silver Ferns had a much bigger lead late in the game nearing the tight finish.

 "I thought we were up by a lot more; I didn't have a gauge on only being one point ahead.
 I was just so happy as you can see we were jumping for joy and screaming our heads off on the sideline."